abodeza/presentDL/README.md

 # 🚗 Used‑Car Price Prediction
-# *Please see the presentation branch for the implementation*
 Predict the resale price of a used car in the Gulf region from its basic specs and listing description.

 ---